Managing Infrastructure Assets for Sustainable Development: A Handbook for Local and National Governments

 Navid Hanif, Caroline Lombardo, Daniel Platz, Claire Chan, Jaffer Machano, Dmitry Pozhidaev and Suresh Balakrishnan, eds., Managing Infrastructure Assets for Sustainable Development: A Handbook for Local and National Governments (New York, United Nations, 2021), available at https://www.un.org/development/desa/financing/document/un-handbook-infrastructure-asset-management

-Coming soon in Arabic, Bangla, Chinese, Nepali, Russian, Serbian and Swahili
+Coming soon in Arabic, Bangla, Chinese, Nepali, Russian, and Serbian

 LATEST: Watch the recording of our 6 May virtual side event to the 2021 High-level Meeting of the Development Cooperation Forum (DCF) on "Development cooperation for sustainable infrastructure asset management" here!

 This UN/DESA-UNCDF Handbook represents a significant contribution to the Financing for Sustainable Development agenda, advancing both thought leadership and action.
 Finalized in the crucible of the COVID-19 crisis, the Handbook brings global visibility to infrastructure asset management as a critical, high impact area for investing in local capacities to mobilize and manage financing for sustainable development, including in emergencies.

 With trendy focus on the ‘new and shiny’, old assets often go neglected, while new ones are built without putting in place effective asset management frameworks.
 Underinvestment in infrastructure maintenance has been estimated to cost some developing countries up to 2 per cent growth in GDP.